The Bet Engine is a Betfair bot which allows you to build your own custom horse racing and greyhound systems.

-The software comes with a 124 page user manual that explains how to make use of the huge amount of features.
-We couldn’t possibly cover everything it has to offer in one review, but we will be going through the basics of setting up a betting system and applying a staking plan.
+The Bet Engine software comes with a 124 page user manual which explains how to make use of the huge amount of features.

 Creating a Betting System

 The software supports both Back and Lay systems and you can choose to include Win or Place markets, or both.
 The “Betting Criteria” section has tons of options to choose from to filter the races and runners that you want to include in your system.

 Odds (Current Betfair, BSP, Projected BSP, Live Odds from Sporting Life, Forecast odds).

 Here we have created a basic laying system that will lay favourites with odds between 1.6 and 2.0 in races with 4 or more runners.
 We applied a loss recovery staking plan to the system, so that it will attempt to win the stake back after a losing bet.